 I'm always working to improve, practising and refining my skills in my spare time, and keeping up to date with the latest developments and trends in the design world.
-When I'm not at the computer, I can usually be found sweating on a squash court, tinkling away on a piano, or being hauled around the world by my travel-crazed girlfriend.
+When I'm not at the computer, I can usually be found painting miniatures, tinkling away on a piano, or being hauled around the world by my travel-crazed girlfriend.

 Strategy, research, user definition, wireframing, visual design, prototyping, testing, the whole process.

 Design and development of responsive websites and apps - I've been doing this for nearly 20 years.

 From icons and illustrations to presentation decks and other documents.

 Giving a face to a name with a logo, typography, colours, and brand guidelines.